Top Ethical Fashion Certifications: A Guide to Recognizing Truly Sustainable Brands

 bluesign approved

-Takeaways: When buying a product that is certified by the Bluesign Standard, you know it achieved one of the highest rankings for worker and environmental safety.
+Takeaways: When buying a product that is approved by a bluesign partner, you know it achieved one of the highest rankings for worker and environmental safety, as well as safe chemical usage.

 Global Recycled Standard